girishji/scope.vim/README.md

 `fuzzy.Tag()` | `:h ctags` search
 `fuzzy.Window()` | Open windows

-### Writing Your Own Extension

-The search functionality encompasses four fundamental patterns:

-1. **Obtaining a List and Fuzzy Searching:**

-   - This represents the simplest use case, where a list of items is acquired, and fuzzy search is performed on them.
-Check out this [gist](https://gist.github.com/girishji/e3479918da89890b6e85b9efc4e95da5) for a practical example.

-2. **Asynchronous List Update with Fuzzy Search:**
-   - In scenarios like file searching, the list of all items is updated asynchronously while concurrently conducting a fuzzy search.
-See this [gist](https://gist.github.com/girishji/e4dbcb61c1f7292eb884799bc3251b26) for an example.

-3. **Dynamic List Update on User Input:**
-   - Certain cases, such as handling tags or Vim commands, involve waiting for a new list of items every time the user inputs something.

-4. **Asynchronous Relevant Items Update on User Input:**
-   - For dynamic searches like live grep, the list is updated asynchronously, but exclusively with relevant items, each time the user types something.

-Representative code for each of these patterns can be found in `autoload/scope/fuzzy.vim`.

 ### Key Mappings

 When popup window is open the following key mappings can be used.